Amritpal2001/drfdjango/README.md

-# Electura assignment for TODO List and Notifications API in DRF(Django Rest Framework)
+# TODO List and Notifications API in DRF(Django Rest Framework)
 This is the assignment made during the assignment phase of Electura Internship

 ## Requirements